 Beat the egg whites until very stiff - This is the secret to a fluffy texture in this bread.
 Really, really take your time to create sturdy air bubbles.
 This will also prevent your bread from collapsing after baking.

-Room temperature ingredients - The eggs and the yoghurt should be room temperature.
+Room temperature ingredients - The eggs and the yogurt should be room temperature.
 If your dough is cold, it can prevent the bread from rising.

-Bread pan size - Breads using coconut flour are nutrient-dense and filling.
-That’s why I use a small loaf tin (18 x 9 cm / 7 x 3.5 inch, 450ml volume).
-It is about half the size of regular loaf tins and if you're planning on baking low carb bread regularly, it's well worth purchasing one.
+Bread pan size - Bread with coconut flour is nutrient-dense and filling.
+That's why I use a small loaf tin (18 x 9 cm / 7 x 3.5 inch, 450ml volume).
+It is half the size of regular loaf tins.

 Make it rustic - Top it with sesame seeds or poppy seeds, or add crushed sunflower seeds or flaxseed to the batter!